AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Threat Evaluation

-\paragraph{Experimental design.} We evaluate ClawWorm using a $3 \times 3$ full-factorial design crossing three attack vectors (A:~web injection; B:~skill supply chain poisoning; C:~direct instruction replication) with three payloads (P1:~reconnaissance; P2:~resource exhaustion; P3:~command-and-control).
-We conduct $n = 50$ independent trials per cell for each of the four models, yielding 1,800 total trials.
+\paragraph{Experimental design.} AgentWorm is evaluated using a $3 \times 3$ full-factorial design crossing three attack vectors (A:~web injection; B:~skill supply chain poisoning; C:~direct instruction replication) with three payloads (P1:~reconnaissance; P2:~resource exhaustion; P3:~command-and-control).
+A total of $n = 50$ independent trials per cell are conducted for each of the five models, yielding 2,250 total trials.
 A strict boundary separates \emph{scripted} components (the initial infection of Alice's \texttt{AGENTS.md}, pre-installed skill packages, attacker-controlled URLs, and routine test prompts) from \emph{autonomous} agent decisions, which are the sole objects of measurement.
 After the initial scripted delivery, all interaction is fully autonomous: agents engage in up to eight conversational turns per attempt and up to three attempts per trial, without human intervention.
 A complete environment reset is executed before each trial to ensure statistical independence.

-\paragraph{Supplementary experiments.} \emph{Memory contamination persistence} (MCP): we expand the evaluation across all nine vector-payload combinations ($n = 10$ independent trials per cell, 90 total), measuring payload persistence and re-execution over $k = 5$ consecutive session restarts. \emph{Multi-hop relay propagation}: we seed the infection and measure autonomous cascading propagation up to 5 hops across all nine conditions ($n = 10$ independent chains per cell, 90 total), with the target agent reset to a pristine state before each hop.